 “Before we left, we wrote a contract for the itinerary and the money for these four days,” I said, picking up a pen.
 “We are now going to change that contract.
 Tomorrow, instead of riding on your motorcycle to Nha Trang, I will get onto a public bus and take the seven hour journey alone.
 We will also change the amount of money I pay you to half.”

-I looked him straight in the eye and said very loudly: “BECAUSE,” glaring, “YOU TOUCHED” I held up my open palm, “MY ASS.”
+I looked him straight in the eye and said very loudly: “BECAUSE,” glaring, “YOU TOUCHED” I held up my open palm, “MY BUTT.”
 I slapped my hand onto my butt.
 The clerks at the Eden hotel looked up in shock, and I continued.
 “You do NOT touch someone without their permission.
 You do NOT.
 You disrespected me and it is NOT all right.”

 With a sigh of relief I turned back towards the contract.
 I lowered the price three times, and each time Lulu nodded rabidly and hissed, “Yes, yes, just not so loud!”
 By nine pm we awkwardly shook hands and Lulu said he’d help me to the bus station at eight thirty in the morning.